Follow us on Telegram for the latest updates: https://t.me/TSLMedia

 Tuas may be the legendary spot to find lalang grass for “Tumblr-worthy” photoshoots but we’ll say Changi Bay Point easily dethrones it with dreamy lalang grass by the sea

 Snap a gazillion shots, and once you’re done, take a break under the nearby shelter.
-There’s a vending machine here where you can purchase a bottle of water or other outdoor essentials like packets of tissue paper and bandaids.
+There’s a vending machine here where you can purchase outdoor essentials like water, tissue, and even bandaids if you’ve got an injury.

 Breakwater with an obscured entrance